 Frequently Asked Questions

 A Fast Pass is just what it sounds like - an opportunity to skip lines.
-If students complete all of their required transactions to be "Orientation ready" two weeks before Orientation, they'll receive a Fast Pass in the mail that allows them to sleep in and come to Orientation at noon.
+If students complete all of their required transactions to be "Orientation ready" two weeks before Orientation, they'll receive a digital Fast Pass notification in their email that allows them to take advantage of priority housing and class scheduling opportunities ahead of Orientation.
 You can get a Fast Pass by completing this list.